6 stages tour from refuge to refuge

 Time: 4/5 hours; Difficulty: medium; Length: about 11 km; Max. ascent level difference: 408 m; Max. descent level difference: 618 m; Highest point: 2,290 m

-Description of the stage: from the Gardeccia hollow, take trail no. 540 to "Ciampedìe", which offers a magnificent view of the entire Vajolet Valley.
-Continue past "Pra Martin" and follow the "Vial da le feide" (the sheep path) at the feet of the "Cigolade" (the path is very panoramic and presents some slightly exposed stretches).
-Alternatively, it is possible to take path no. 545, also called "Alta Via dei Fassani".
-Once reached the "Buja de Vael", you will quickly reach the Roda di Vael Refuge.
-From here, trail no. 548 descends to the Costalunga Pass.
+Description of the stage: from the Gardeccia hollow, take trail no. 540 to "Ciampedìe", which offers a magnificent view over the entire Vajolet Valley.
+Continue along the path no. 545, also called "Alta Via dei Fassani", which leads to the Baita Marino Pederiva (2,273 m) and Roda di Vael refuges (2,280 m).
+Alternatively, from Ciampedìe, go up to "Pra Martin" and follow the "Vial da le feide" (namely the sheep path) at the foot of the "Cigolade" (the path is very panoramic and presents some slightly exposed stretches).
+From the "Ciampaz" Saddle, in the nearest of Baita Marino Pederiva Refuge, trail no. 548 descends to the Costalunga Pass.
 Alternatively, continue along trail no. 549 to the monument dedicated to Theodor Christomannos, who devised the "Dolomite Road: Bolzano, Cortina, Dobbiaco", and then follow trail no. 539 to the Paolina Refuge.
 From here, make your way down to the Costalunga Pass either by chair lift or along trail no. 552.
-You can the return to Val di Fassa by the SAD bus service.
+You can then return to Vigo/Pozza/Pera di Fassa by the SAD bus service.